 Where To Find The Top Wild Animals in Colorado

 - The Horseshoe and Morain sections of Rocky Mountain National Park are the best places for seeing elk, but these majestic animals are common all throughout the park.
+This national park offers some of the best places to camp in Colorado.

 - Bison were once among the rarest and most endangered animals in Colorado, but you can now find them just outside of Denver at Rocky Mountain Arsenal National Wildlife Refuge.
 It’s also home to coyotes, mule deer, and even bald eagles during the winter season.

-- South Platte River Trail in the winter is going to offer the best opportunity to see bald eagles, but it’s a respectable place for bird watching all year long.
+- South Platte River Trail in the winter is going to offer the best opportunity to see bald eagles, but it’s a respectable place for bird-watching all year long.
 Notable species include kestrels and red-tailed hawks.

 - Great bighorn sheep are becoming one of the rarest species in Colorado, but they’re most common at the Great Sand Dunes National Park.
 Coyotes and bobcats are some of the most common predators, but small rodents like ground squirrels are also easy to spot.